-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Society has adopted all the new and amended standards which are relevant to the Society and are effective for annual financial periods beginning on or after 1 October 2019.
-Except for the adoption of FRS 116 leases described below, the adoption of these standards did not have any material effect on the financial performance or position of the Society.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Society has adopted all the new and amended standards which are relevant to the Society and are effective for annual financial period beginning on 1 October 2021.
+The adoption of these standards did not have any material effect on the financial statements of the Society.